Yanshi, Luoyang

 Yanshi District (偃师区 (偃師區, Yǎnshī Qū)) is a district in the prefecture-level city of Luoyang in western Henan province, China.
 Yanshi lies on the Luo River and is the easternmost county-level division of Luoyang.

 History

 After the Zhou conquest of Shang in mid-11th century BC, King Wu of Zhou founded a garrison town to the east of modern Yanshi to accommodate some of the campaigning troops.
 When Qin annexed Zhou in 256 BC, Yanshi County was established.
 The county's borders underwent several changes over the course of history.

 In 1993, Yanshi County became the county-level Yanshi City.

-In 2021, it became Yanshi District.
+In 2021, it became Yanshi District of Luoyang City.

 Administrative divisions

 As of 2012, Yanshi is divided to 11 towns and 3 townships.